jsong1004/convert-script-to-podcast/README.md

    - **Presentation to Script**: Upload a PPTX or PDF file and select the script style
    - **Script to Podcast**: Enter or upload a script and generate audio
    - **Script to Blog**: Convert your script into a blog post with your preferred style
+   - **YouTube Transcript**: Enter a YouTube URL to extract and summarize the transcript
+   - **Audio Transcript**: Upload an audio file to extract the transcript

 ## Project Structure